-In the 2004 Budget the Labour Government announced that the Listed Places of Worship Grant Scheme would refund the full VAT cost on eligible repair work for the following two years.71 Further details were given in the Budget 2004 report:
+In the 2004 Budget the Labour Government announced that the Scheme would refund the full VAT cost on eligible repair work for the following two years:

 The Government has been negotiating with its European partners on a review of the EU rules governing VAT reduced rates.
 It remains one of the Government's clear objectives to achieve a permanent reduced rate of VAT for repairs to listed places of worship, which would offer the permanence, simplicity and certainty that a grant scheme cannot.
 However, against a background of success, with around 4,500 listed places of worship having benefited from congregations spending over £140 million since 2001, the Government is keen to promote even greater take-up of the scheme to help tackle any backlog of repairs and promote the upkeep of Britain's historic places of worship.
-Therefore, for spending from 1 April 2004 until March 2006, unless a permanent VAT reduced rate is achieved earlier, grants will be paid to cover all the VAT on the repair and maintenance of listed places of worship.72
+Therefore, for spending from 1 April 2004 until March 2006, unless a permanent VAT reduced rate is achieved earlier, grants will be paid to cover all the VAT on the repair and maintenance of listed places of worship.79

-Subsequently the Labour Government extended the lifetime of the scheme - first to the end of 2008, in the 2005 Budget, and then to the end of 2010/11 in the 2006 Budget.73 At this time the scheme was widened slightly, to include expenditure that had previously been ineligible for relief: specifically, architect and surveyor fees, along with some church fixtures and fittings.74 Over this period the Labour Government said that it would continue to lobby for a change in the EU VAT rules, though it resisted calls to extend the grant scheme, either to non-listed places of worship, or to listed buildings other than churches.75 The purpose of the scheme was underlined in a written answer in October 2006:
+Subsequently the Labour Government extended the lifetime of the scheme - first to the end of 2008, in the 2005 Budget, and then to the end of 2010/11 in the 2006 Budget.80 At this time the scheme was widened slightly, to include expenditure that had previously been ineligible for relief: specifically, architect and surveyor fees, along with some church fixtures and fittings.81 Over this period the Labour Government said that it would continue to lobby for a change in the EU VAT rules, though it resisted calls to extend the grant scheme, either to non-listed places of worship, or to listed buildings other than churches.82 The purpose of the scheme was underlined in a written answer in October 2006:

-Mr. Carmichael: To ask the Chancellor of the Exchequer (1) what discussions he has had with other EU countries about extending VAT relief to church buildings which are
+Mr. Carmichael: To ask the Chancellor of the Exchequer (1) what discussions he has had with other EU countries about extending VAT relief to church buildings which are not listed; (2) what assessment he has made of the merits of extending VAT relief to church buildings which are not listed.